eclecticlogic/pedal-tx/README.md

 # Release notes

+### 1.4.13

+- Restrained the api set available after call to withInput

 ### 1.4.12

 - Added withInput method to loader DSL to allow loading of another DSL with specific input values.